calculabs/jotform-calculate-choices/README.md

    - Click on "Add Form Element"
    - Select "Widgets"
    - Click "Create New Widget"
-   - Select "iFrame Widget" as the type
+   - Select "Custom Widget" as the type
    - Enter the widget URL: `https://calculabs.github.io/jotform-calculate-choices/widget/calculate-choices.html`

 2. Configure the widget:
-   - Select which choice (A, B, C, D) this instance should track
+   - In widget settings, set the "archetype" parameter to one of: Atlas, Seer, Envoy, or Nexus
+   - Set the "questionIds" parameter to a comma-separated list of question IDs to monitor
    - Position the widget where you want the count to be displayed

 ## Technical Details

-The widget monitors all single-choice (radio button) questions in the form and maintains a count of how many were answered with the specified choice value:
+The widget monitors specified single-choice (radio button) questions in the form and maintains a count of how many were answered with the specified archetype:

-- Choice A corresponds to value 1
-- Choice B corresponds to value 2
-- Choice C corresponds to value 3
+- Maps each answer option to an archetype:
+  - Option A (index 0) → Atlas
+  - Option B (index 1) → Seer
+  - Option C (index 2) → Envoy
+  - Option D (index 3) → Nexus

+The widget uses JotForm's Custom Widget API to:
+- Listen for changes on specified questions
-- Choice D corresponds to value 4
+- Map selected answers to archetypes
+- Calculate and display the total count
+- Integrate with JotForm's calculation system

 ## License